scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 Vagrant (heavily explored, set aside).
 Packer (currently used)
-Docker (potential future)
-Provisioning / orchestration - e.g., Ansible (mention chef, puppet, salt, …)
+Docker (used in a non-useful way previously, potentially useful in the future) Provisioning / orchestration - Ansible (mention chef, puppet)

 XXX - Is Hashdist here or in exsting projects?
 Conda goes here also.
 Why not conda?
 Still hard to just install a list of pip requirements